 - Keep going at the same time.
 Where you can, keep to the same time when you work out.
 You should do this so that your workout schedule becomes a new habit of yours and each day when the regular workout time rolls around, you’ll be feeling like it’s time to go!
 You’ll also get to know the people who are attending classes at the same time and that can help you to expand your social circle.

 - Don’t become impatient.
 It takes time to see results no matter which workout you pick.
-Losing weight and getting fit is 80% kitchen-based, but you can bet that you’ll feel those results in time.
+Losing weight and getting fit is 80% kitchen-based, but you can bet that you’ll feel those results in time, and you can improve the weight gain with bodybuilding supplements.
 Giving yourself that time is important, however, and you should be patient about the results of working out so often.